 The wholesale energy transaction tax is levied at a rate of \$0.00015 per kilowatt hour on all electricity transmitted by a transmission service provider in the state.
-There is also a 5 percent exemption for electricity produced in the state and delivered out of state.
+There is also a 5 percent exemption for electricity produced in the state to compensate for transmission line losses.